Anisotropy: Geophysics and geology

 Seismic anisotropy is the variation of seismic wavespeed with direction.
 Seismic anisotropy is an indicator of long range order in a material, where features smaller than the seismic wavelength (e.g., crystals, cracks, pores, layers, or inclusions) have a dominant alignment.
 This alignment leads to a directional variation of elasticity wavespeed.
 Measuring the effects of anisotropy in seismic data can provide important information about processes and mineralogy in the Earth; significant seismic anisotropy has been detected in the Earth's crust, mantle, and inner core.

 Geological formations with distinct layers of sedimentary material can exhibit electrical anisotropy; electrical conductivity in one direction (e.g. parallel to a layer), is different from that in another (e.g. perpendicular to a layer).
 This property is used in the gas and oil exploration industry to identify hydrocarbon-bearing sands in sequences of sand and shale.
 Sand-bearing hydrocarbon assets have high resistivity (low conductivity), whereas shales have lower resistivity.
 Formation evaluation instruments measure this conductivity or resistivity, and the results are used to help find oil and gas in wells.
 The mechanical anisotropy measured for some of the sedimentary rocks like coal and shale can change with corresponding changes in their surface properties like sorption when gases are produced from the coal and shale reservoirs.

 The hydraulic conductivity of aquifers is often anisotropic for the same reason.
 When calculating groundwater flow to drains or to wells, the difference between horizontal and vertical permeability must be taken into account; otherwise the results may be subject to error.

 Most common rock-forming minerals are anisotropic, including quartz and feldspar.
 Anisotropy in minerals is most reliably seen in their optical properties.
 An example of an isotropic mineral is garnet.

+Igneous rock like granite also shows the anisotropy due to the orientation of the minerals during the solidification process.